aligent/gadget-bigcommerce-typescript-template/README.md

 - Git repository is source of truth for code, not Gadget server
   - Exceptions to the above are `.gadget.ts` files (schemas etc.), which are easier to work with in the Gadget editor
 - Sync code with a separate environment, and test in a separate app linked to that environment
-- When ready to promote to development/staging, make a pull request
+- When ready to promote to development, make a pull request

 ### Quickstart